igorganich/damn-vulnerable-defi-halmos/test/side-entrance/README.md

 }
 ```
 ### Preventing recursion
 Now let's talk about possible recursion.
-This time, since we have 2 callback functions in SymbolicAttacker that behave like execute_tx(), we won't be able to conveniently use the vm.assume(...) pattern.
-At the same time, the standard ReentrancyGuard (ADD LINK) will not work for us, as it is common to all functions, which can cut off some scenarios.
+This time, since we have 2 callback functions in **SymbolicAttacker** that behave like **execute_tx()**, we won't be able to conveniently use the **vm.assume(...)** pattern.
+At the same time, the standard [ReentrancyGuard](https://docs.openzeppelin.com/contracts/4.x/api/security#ReentrancyGuard) will not work for us, as it is common to all functions, which can cut off some scenarios.
-So, let's make our simplest analogue of ReentrancyGuard:
+So, let's make our simplest analogue of **ReentrancyGuard**:
 ```solidity
 contract SymbolicAttacker is Test, SymTest {
 ...